sagemath/sagewiki_to_gh-2022-10-10/prerequisites/Ubuntu.md

 Besides, to make SageMath use a maximum of system (Ubuntu) packages instead of building its own versions, see [[https://groups.google.com/d/msg/sage-devel/ZGEeuoTtbh4/bvSrf1jHCgAJ|here]].

 For more details, see the  [[http://doc.sagemath.org/html/en/installation/source.html#prerequisites|Prerequisites section]] of Sage Installation Guide.

+'''Since version 9.1, Sage generates the lists of required prerequisites in the installation manual automatically.
+Do not update this wiki page.
+Automatically updating the list of recommended system packages is the subject of https://trac.sagemath.org/ticket/29557 '''